 How would you describe your style?
 Interconnected, dimensional, surreal, fluid, synthetic, organic, free range, GM-free, DELISH.

 What’s one of your favourite projects that you’ve worked on?
 I did a project for The Oscars last year where the client basically gave me total creative freedom.
-Not always music to a designer's ears, but in this case it was (music).
-I'd been playing with some handmade type ideas using acetate and photography and used this technique - the client was happy for me to explore ideas right up to final artwork, which is the first and last time I think that's happened.
+Not always music to a designer's ears, but in this case it was.
+The client was happy for me to explore ideas right up to final artwork, which is the first and last time I think that's happened.
 It was a lot of work but totally worth it and produced some pieces that I'm proud of.
 The finished art was screen printed and given to celebs at the glitzy awards bash.
-The lucky buggers!

 We really love your Data Projects work created for Cannes Lions 2017, tell us more about that.
 Adobe commissioned me to create a portrait using type for the Cannes festival.
 They gave me some copy which I could use in any way I liked to create a likeness of the subject, a digital wünderkind from Poland called Ana.
 I'd been toying with this technique of creating 3D rotated type, so the extrusion follows a rotational axis, so I thought it would be cool if the whole portrait was made of swirling circular type.
 It was pretty (extremely) fiddly but I'm happy with how it came out.
 Ana was pretty stoked too!